nest/nest-simulator/topology/doc/source/Topology_UserManual.md

     NEST 2.14.
 To specify the mask, the `major_axis`, `minor_axis` and (for ellipsoidal masks) `polar_axis` must be specified.

--   It is now possible to obtain the GIDs inside a masked area with the function SelectNodesByMask.
+-   It is now possible to obtain the node IDs inside a masked area with the function SelectNodesByMask.

 Changes from Topology 2.0 to 2.2